diffussy69/comfyui-curved_weight_schedule/README.md

-# ControlNet - Curved weights and multi-mask weights.
-Custom Node for ComfyUI that allows you to set a weighted curve to your ControlNet giving you more control over the weight of the model over the course of image generation.

 # ComfyUI Curved Weight Schedule

 Advanced ControlNet scheduling and regional prompting nodes for ComfyUI.
 Control your ControlNet strength across time and space with precision and visual feedback.